-7.1 The school has or has access to a sufficient number of qualified student services personnel to accomplish their work effectively and meet the needs of students.
+7.1 The school has or has access to a sufficient number of qualified student services personnel to meet the needs of students.
 These personnel receive adequate resources and professional development to accomplish their work effectively, participate in institutional decisions affecting student services, and advocate for the particular needs of students in their context.
-[NOTE: Deleted this phrase since repeated in next sentence.]

-SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing its current student services personnel (number, role, qualifications) and then evaluating the effectiveness of this staffing model in light of its context, including attention to the responsibilities for student services as described in Standards 7.2-11.
-The self-study might show the ways in which student personnel staff are supported in their work and integrated into the larger school, noting particularly the ways in which their engagement with students can inform curricular and institutional planning and evaluation processes.
+SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing its current student services personnel (number, role, qualifications) and evaluating the effectiveness of its staffing model in light of its context, including attention to the responsibilities for student services as described in Standards 7.2-11.
+The self-study might show ways in which student personnel staff are supported in their work and integrated into the larger school, noting particularly ways in which their engagement with students can inform curricular and institutional planning and evaluation.
 Embedded schools or those that use student services resources from other institutions might evaluate how well these partnerships meet the distinctive needs of their students and how well communication happens among service providers, students, and the schools.